GlitchedPolygons/l8w8jwt/examples/README.md

 * RS256, RS384, RS512, PS256, PS384, PS512
 * * `openssl genrsa -out private.pem 4096 && openssl rsa -in private.pem -outform PEM -pubout -out public.pem`

+All of the above commands will generate two files in the current working directory that your shell is in: `private.pem` and `public.pem`.
+These files contain the generated private and public key respectively, both PEM-formatted.